Global properties of Dirichlet forms on discrete spaces: Further global properties

 \begin{remark} The local finiteness is crucial for the above computations, which are taken from the proof of Theorem 4.6 in \cite{JP}.
 Otherwise one cannot control $\text{\emph{int} }W$ for finite sets $W$.
 In the non local finite case it might even happen that $\text{\emph{int} }W = \emptyset$ for all finite $W \subseteq V$. \end{remark}

-\chapter{Further global properties}
+\section{Further global properties}

-In this chapter we want to discuss two other concepts - namely stochastic completeness and the validity of $\QD = \QN$.
+In this chapter we discuss two other concepts - namely stochastic completeness and the validity of $\QD = \QN$.
 It turns out that characterizations of these two properties are similar to the ones obtained for recurrence and transience.
-We first introduce the notion of stochastic completeness (Definition \ref{SC}) and then prove a characterization analogue to Theorem \ref{integral recurrence} (see Theorem \ref{integral sc}) which is also motivated by results of \cite{GM}.
-Afterwards we present a criterion for stochastic completeness in terms of the unique solvability of the equation $(\ow{L} + \alpha)u = 0$ on $\ell^\infty$ (Theorem \ref{unique solution sc}).
+We first introduce the notion of stochastic completeness (Definition \ref{SC}) and then prove a characterization which is analogous to Theorem \ref{integral recurrence} (see Theorem \ref{integral sc}) and is also motivated by results of \cite{GM}.
+Afterwards, we present a criterion for stochastic completeness in terms of the unique solvability of the equation $(\ow{L} + \alpha)u = 0$ on $\ell^\infty$ (Theorem \ref{unique solution sc}).
 This criterion is taken from \cite{KL}.
 We then characterize when the Neumann form $\QN$ and the regular Dirichlet form $\QD$ coincide.
 We show that this is related to unique solvability of $(\ow{L} + \alpha)u = 0$ on $\ow{D} \cap \ell^2(V,m)$ and the validity of Green's formula for $\ell^2$-functions (Theorem \ref{unique solvability QN=QD}).
 The connection between $\QD = \QN $ and the validity of $\ow{Q}(u,v) = \as{\ow{L}u,v}$ for certain $\ell^2$-functions seems to be new.

-\section{Stochastic completeness}
+\subsection{Stochastic completeness}

-Using the extension of a Markovian resolvent to $\ell^\infty(V)$ (see appendix for details) we can introduce the concept of stochastic completeness.
+Using the extension of a Markovian resolvent to $\ell^\infty(V)$ (see Appendix~\ref{appendix:dirichlet forms}) we introduce the concept of stochastic completeness.

 \begin{definition} Let $Q$ be a Dirichlet form associated with $(b,c)$. $Q$ is called \emph{stochastically complete} if Otherwise $Q$ is called \emph{stochastically incomplete}. \end{definition}